 The details of the pattern and the dates of examination, eligibility criterion and

-schedule will remain unaltered even if the above date is declared a public holiday.
+The schedule will remain the same even if the above day is declared a public Holiday.

 Type of Examination

 There are two papers, Paper 1 and Paper 2